C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 - What kind of visual and audio materials (e.g., graphs, videos, images, sounds, etc.) does the Wikipedia article include?
 How do those materials affect the historical narrative of the article?
 - How do hyperlinks work and how do they affect the way a potential user reads and understands the article?
 - How would you characterize the types of works that Wikipedia users cite in the article?
 Do they use academic works, journalistic, or any other types?
 Are the cited works available online?
-- Do you detect any similarities or differences with the way traditional historians organize their historical narratives in academic books or articles?
+- Do you detect any similarities or differences between the bibliographical references used in a Wikipedia article and the references used in academic books or articles?

+### Reading/viewing suggestions

+Brown, Jeremy and Benedicte Melanie Olsen.
+"Teaching Tiananmen: Using Wikipedia in the Undergraduate Classroom to Learn How to Write about Recent History". *Perspectives on History* April 1, 2012 [https://www.historians.org/perspectives-article/teaching-tiananmen-using-wikipedia-in-the-undergraduate-classroom-to-learn-how-to-write-about-recent-history-april-2012/](https://www.historians.org/perspectives-article/teaching-tiananmen-using-wikipedia-in-the-undergraduate-classroom-to-learn-how-to-write-about-recent-history-april-2012/)

 ## Assignment 4 - Behind the Scenes of Wikipedia Articles